massun-onibakuchi/general-blockchain/Ethereum/note_ghost_casper.md

  Which epochs (within the past 4) are used as the source of the most recent justifications.
  That the epochs between source and target are also justified (if any exist).
  If these conditions are satisfied, the source is finalized.
 Note that we only consider k=1 and k=2 finality rules discussed in section 4.4.3 of the draft paper.

+ > 4.5 Finalization

+ Given our notion of justification and a new fork-choice rule, we are now ready to define the notion of finalization.
+Finalization is a stronger notion of justification in the sense that the moment any view considers a block B as finalized for some j, no view will finalize a block conflicting with B unless the blockchain is (1/3)-slashable.

+>  **Definition 4.9.** For a view G, we say (B0, j) is finalized (specifically, k-finalized) in G if (B0, j) = (Bgenesis,0)orifthereisanintegerk≥1andblocksB1,...,Bk ∈view(G)suchthatthefollowing holds:
+ - (B0,j),(B1,j+1),...,(Bk,j+k)areadjacentepochboundarypairsinchain(Bk);
+ - (B0,j),(B1,j+1),...,(Bk−1,j+k−1)areallinJ(G);
+ - (B0,j)→−J (Bk,j+k).
+We define F (G) to be the set of finalized pairs in the view G; we also say that a block B is finalized if (B,j) ∈ F(G) for some epoch j.

+ > 8.5 A Four-Case Finalization Rule

+ While Gasper’s Definition 4.9 captures the “general” version of the mathematical idea of finaliza- tion, the proposed implementation uses a “reduced” version only looking at the last 4 epochs for practicality.
+In particular, let B1, B2, B3, B4 be epoch boundary blocks for consecutive epochs, with B4 being the most recent epoch boundary block.

 [[1]Phase0 for Humans v0100](https://notes.ethereum.org/@djrtwo/Bkn3zpwxB?type=view#Phase-0-for-Humans-v0100)